-All jokes aside, the Marathon 70 is shaping up to be a really nice convertible child restraint.
-And if its crash performance data is as good as Britax claims it is - I think we have serious contender on our hands.
-IMHO, if you liked the original Britax Marathon model then chances are you’ll be very happy with the new MA70.
-For even more info, check out Part I of this review, see our “first look” video clip and visit our sponsor, Kids N Cribs’, Marathon 70 page.
+All jokes aside, the Marathon 70 is shaping up to be a really nice convertible seat.
+And if its crash performance data is as good as Britax claims it is – I think we have serious contender on our hands.
+In my honest opinion, if you liked the original Britax Marathon 65 model then chances are you’ll be very happy with the new MA70.
+For even more info, check out Part I of this review and see our “first look” video clip.
 Of course there is also a lot of great information, including a nice video clip, on the Britax website.

 Measurements (all are somewhat subjective since nothing on this CR is a straight line):

 - Side shell depth: 7″

 - Seat pan depth (leg room/thigh support): 12″

 - Overall height of shell (without raising headrest above shell): 24″

 Recline Positions (fully reclined #3 position must be used for rear-facing, semi reclined #2 & fully upright #1 are for forward-facing).
 FWIW, there is very little difference between the semi-reclined #2 and fully upright #1 positions.

 More photos of the MA70 installed with models (special thanks to LilypadMom for letting me borrow her 2 beautiful daughters)!

 Baby is 3 months old and 15 lbs.
 Ideally, for a baby this young, the seat should have been installed with a single pool noodle *in this particular seating position* to make it a little more reclined and closer to a 45 degree recline angle.
 However, baby didn’t seem to mind and feel asleep in the seat almost immediately.